MatthiasMi/BlockchainAndCryptocurrencyTechnologies/README.md

 This implements the class in

- - `ConsensusFromTrust/CompliantNode.java` (timeout, graded 0/100),
+- `ConsensusFromTrust/CompliantNode.java` (pass, graded 89/100),

+and tests

+- `ConsensusSimulationScript.sh`,

-for the fictitious network reaching consensus among a majority.
+to check the functionality for the fictitious network reaching consensus among a majority.